“How do you calculate your score on the California Bar Exam? How does grading work? i WeNt tO lAw ScHoOL bEcAusE i SuCk aT mAth LOL”

 You are capable—of doing math, doing Pereira and Van Camp calculations, and passing the bar exam.

-Second of all, despite my optimism and faith in you people, why are we still confused about how grading works for the California Bar Exam?
+Second of all, why are we still confused about how grading works for the California Bar Exam?
 Should I blame the State Bar for its lack of transparency?
+Are my optimism and faith in you people misplaced?

 But if you’re frustrated and confused by the numbers, I’m happy to put a rest to this once and for all.